y-adeleke/Used-Products-Site-Web9ja-/README.md

 * Install dependencies with npm install.
 *  Run npm start to launch the app in development mode.
 ## Features and functionalities

+## User Authentication:

-User Authentication: Implemented in Login.js and SignUp.js, allowing users to securely access their accounts.
-This gives access to authorize users.
+* Implemented in Login.js and SignUp.js.
+* Allows users to securely access their accounts.
-The app also has other features like giving the the user to shop as a guest.
-This allows users to view the ads posted.
-Furthermore, the app also gives the user the option to update or delete the account created.
-In addition, if the user wants to delete their account, there is a pop up message asking the user if they want to delete the account or not.
-Also, when the ads are clicked, the user has the option of if they want to ask the seller about the product or not.
-The app also provide the necessary information about the seller such as emil, name and phone number.
-If users like product, they have the option to add it to their favorities.
+* Provides authorization to users.
+## Guest Shopping Feature:

+* Users can shop as guests.
+* Allows users to view posted ads without an account.
+## Account Management:

+* Users have options to update or delete their accounts.
+* A confirmation pop-up appears when a user opts to delete their account.

+## Interaction with Ads:

+* When ads are clicked, users can choose to inquire about the product.
+* Provides seller information like email, name, and phone number.

+## Favorites Feature:

-Users can search for their product and also filter their search to make their search easier.
+Users can add products they like to their favorites list.

 Dynamic Content: AdCard.js displays various advertisements dynamically.